Demitryk/Voron2.4-Mods/BTT_PiTFT5_Screen_Mount/README.md

 # BTT PiTFT5 v2 Screen Mount  #
 This is a screen mount for the BTT PiTFT5 v2.
 It is a fixed angle and has a bezel to cover the edges of the screen.
 The bezel still allows access to the black light wheel and the inversion switch.
+You have two options in frmae mounts.

 ### What You Need ###
 ----printed pieces
 - Bezel.stl
 - Back.stl
-- Frame Mount.stl
+- Sttts frame Mount.stl (30 degree angle) or Table Clearence Frame Mount.stl (52 degree angle)

-*NOTE: I did not create the frame mount, this was designed by sttts. here is the link to the original Frame mount. https://github.com/VoronDesign/VoronUsers/blob/master/printer_mods/sttts/Waveshare-5.5-inch-HDMI-AMOLED/STLs/Voron-2.4-Mount-Generisch-v6.stl*
+*NOTE: I did not create the Sttts frame mount, this was designed by sttts. here is the link to the original Frame mount. https://github.com/VoronDesign/VoronUsers/blob/master/printer_mods/sttts/Waveshare-5.5-inch-HDMI-AMOLED/STLs/Voron-2.4-Mount-Generisch-v6.stl*

 ----Hardware
 - Big Tree Tech PiTFT5 v5 and the screws it came with